usc-isi-i2/kgtk/docs/transform/lift.md

   --output-only-modified-rows [OUTPUT_ONLY_MODIFIED_ROWS]
                         If true, output only modified edges to the primary output stream. (default=False).
-  --use-label-envar [True/False]
+  --languages [LANGUAGE [LANGUAGE ...]]
+                        Lift only labels with a matching language qualifier.
+                        ANY means any language qualifier.
+NONE means no language qualifier. (default=ANY NONE) --use-label-envar [True/False]
                         If true, use the KGTK_LABEL_FILE envar for the label file if no --label-file. (default=False).